All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which GLP-1 medication has the lowest gallbladder risk?

 Gallbladder risk tracks with the amount and speed of weight loss more than with the specific medication.
 GLP-1 medications or doses that produce more moderate weight loss will generally carry lower absolute gallbladder risk.
 Lower doses of any GLP-1 medication (used for diabetes management rather than weight loss) tend to have lower gallbladder event rates simply because the weight loss is less dramatic.
-There is no evidence that any specific GLP-1 molecule is inherently safer for the gallbladder.
+There's no evidence that any specific GLP-1 molecule is inherently safer for the gallbladder.

 Can you take GLP-1 medications after gallbladder removal?

 Yes.
-If you have had a cholecystectomy (gallbladder removal), gallstones cannot form.
+If you have had a cholecystectomy (gallbladder removal), gallstones can't form.
 GLP-1 medications are considered safe for patients without a gallbladder.
 You may still experience standard GI side effects (nausea, diarrhea, constipation) from the medication itself.
 Some patients who have had their gallbladder removed experience looser stools at baseline, and GLP-1 medications could potentially affect this, so discuss any changes with your provider.

 Should I take ursodiol while on a GLP-1 medication?